CarlosDanielMaturano/liwb/DOCS.md

 [ 1 2 3 4 5]
 ```

-Vectors are lazy evaluated, so, instead of storing the value of a operation, they
+Vectors are lazily evaluated,
+so instead of storing the value of an operation,
-stores the operation itself, and only get evaluted when you access then.
+they store the operation itself, and only get evaluated when you access them.

 ```liwb
 (define bad-numbers [(- 0 1) (- 0 3) (- 0 7)])